Counselling workshops and groups

 Students on the Spectrum (Karla Penner)

 Who this group is for: This support group is designed for Autistic students with official or self-diagnosis.
-The hope is that it will provide a safe space for members to connect, validate, inform and support each other in areas of mutual interest, while creating a place to explore the unique challenges and gifts that adults on the spectrum face
+The hope is to a provide a safe space for members to connect, validate, inform and support each other in areas of mutual interest, while creating a place to explore the unique challenges and gifts that adults on the spectrum face.

 Topics covered: Some topics may include masking, communication, relationships, identity, emotions, etc. The possibilities will be as unique as the members of the group!